 In 2023, this award went to Professor Danny Altmann and Dr Victoria Male, both at Imperial College London.

 Professor Altmann became a well-recognised figure during the COVID-19 pandemic, through his appearances in the media, and on groups such as Independent SAGE.
 His considered analysis of the questions put to him, as well as his clear and simple communication style, helped to substantially increase public understanding of immunology and vaccinology.
 His championing of research into Long Covid has brought hope to thousands of people.
+You can learn more about Professor Danny Altmann and his work by reading our interview with him here.

 Dr Male undertook extensive public engagement activity during the COVID-19 pandemic to address vaccine hesitancy in pregnant and breastfeeding women.
 She did this by providing clear, evidence-based information, and by actively and directly tackling misinformation.
 She works with a range of organisations to help answer people’s questions and concerns, so that they can make an informed choice about vaccination.
+Read our interview with Dr Male here, where we spoke about her work communicating the evidence around COVID-19 vaccines, pregnancy and fertility, and how her role promoting science has changed during the pandemic.

 - Membership of the BSI not a prerequisite